Explore

 Guests of all ages can delight in an oversized deer, snail, squirrel, dragonfly, and sandhill crane—all animals native to northern Illinois—depicted in brightly decorated larger-than-life artworks up to 24 feet tall.

+Vivid Creatures is free and is included with general admission to the Arboretum.
 Buy general admission tickets in advance to be among the first to see Vivid Creatures when it opens on Saturday, May 17.
 Buying your general admission tickets early is the best value, and you always save $2 per ticket when you buy online.
-General admission tickets are now on sale through June.

 Members always get in free and can visit any time without purchasing general admission.
 Become an Arboretum member to enjoy this wonderful exhibition of whimsical wildlife all year long.